The billionaire hero

-Bruce Wayne, orphan billionaire (he was only a millionaire in the original issues) dedicates his life to fighting crime after the murder of his parents.
+Bruce Wayne, orphan billionaire (though he was only a millionaire in the original issues) dedicates his life to fighting crime after the murder of his parents.
 Or does he intend to "exterminate" crime?
-A more strident tone was prevalent in the early issues, showing how closely the character created by Bob Kane and Bill Finger was influenced by the pulp magazines (the comic book industry barely existed at the time) and by the proximity of the two creators to street life in New York City.
-Bruce Wayne was a flippant, effete playboy who seemed to project every stereotype of the worthless rich (more or less in a fashion like Baroness Orczy's 1905 hero The Scarlet Pimpernel) but Wayne merely used that act as a cover for his costumed identity as a vigalante with extremely dubious legal authority (it took several early stories for the character to be homogenized into something that had a settled relationship with Gotham's police force, particularly it's leader, Commissioner Gordon).
+A more strident tone was prevalent in the early issues, showing how closely the character created by Bob Kane, Bill Finger and Gardner Fox was influenced by gritty pulp magazines, since as what we now know as the comic book industry barely existed in 1939.
+The Batman, or as he was in the early tales, The Bat-Man, also reflected a closer proximity of these creators to street life in New York City.

-With the introduction of a "sidekick" character (Robin, the Body Wonder) the gradual blooming of a family around Batman began (though it would be decades before the leavening of the cast would take off into extremes of Bat-Dog, Bat-Woman, Bat-Girl, etc).
-Adding intimate characters was a softening of the idea of a ruthless anti-hero fighting crime toward an often paternalistic father-figure who guides other orphans, disadvantaged youth, and would-be co-vigilantes.
+With the introduction of a "sidekick" character (Robin, the Boy Wonder) the gradual blooming of a family, or "Bat-Family," around Batman began.
+It would be over a decade before the leavening of the cast would take off into the extremes of Bat-Dog, Bat-Woman, Bat-Girl, etc.3

-Batman as a product and an intellectual property has produced billions in revenue through comic books, radio and TV programs, movie serials and feature films, and especially toys.
+Batman as a product and an intellectual property has produced billions (and billions) in revenue through comic books, radio and TV programs, movie serials and feature films, and of course, toys.
+Since the success of the Batman movies following the 1989 film, this "only human" superhero that followed in the wake of Superman's debut in 1938 and existed behind that very large shadow now often eclipses the Man from Krypton in popularity.6

 Bob Kane, official originator of Batman